caedonhsieh/DeepVoiceCoachReport/PhonemeClassifier.md

 ## Introduction
+Users learning a target accent likely would want precise feedback on which phonemes they pronounce differently from the target accent.
 For this part of the Deep Voice Coach, we explored a phoneme classifier.
 We train two models, one with the target accent, and one with a mix of different accents.
 Then, we compare how these models do at classifying phonemes given test data with the target accent and other accents.
 Ideally, the model trained on the target accent will more confidently and correctly classify phonemes of the target accent, but may perform worse with other accents.
 By comparison, we hope to see a smaller performance and confidence gap with the model trained on mixed accents.
 Using these two models, we hope to be able to identify phoneme-level accent errors in user speech.

 ## Architecture
 The model architecure is based on the neural network used by DeepSpeech 2, consisting of two one-dimensional convolutional layers, each followed by batch normalization and ReLU activation.
 After those layers, the model has three bidirectional GRU layers, then a fully-connected layer.
 All layers use 512 channels.
 The output of the network is a 71-element vector where each element corresponds to one of 71 possible phonemes, which includes silence and noise.